-We provide a video communications platform that delivers happiness and helps our users express ideas and connect to others.
-We connect people through our unified communications, developer, and events platform.
+We provide a communications platform that delivers happiness and helps our users express ideas and connect to others.
+We connect people through our communications platform, which encompasses unified communications, developer, and events solutions.
 Our platform is chosen by enterprises around the globe because it is reliable; scalable; secure; easy to deploy, use, and manage; provides an attractive return on investment; and integrates with a vast ecosystem of applications and physical spaces.
 We believe that face-to-face communications build greater empathy and trust.
 We strive to live up to the trust our customers place in us by delivering a communications solution while prioritizing their privacy and security.
 Our 22 co-located data centers worldwide and the public cloud enable us to provide both high-quality and high-definition, real-time video to our customers even in low-bandwidth environments.

-We generate revenue from the sale of subscriptions to our video communications platform.
-Subscription revenue is driven primarily by the number of paid hosts as well as purchases of additional products, including Zoom Rooms, Zoom Video Webinars, Zoom Phone, and Hardware-as-a-Service ("HaaS") for rooms and phones.
-A host is any user of our unified communications platform who initiates a Zoom Meeting and invites one or more participants to join that meeting.
+We generate revenue from the sale of subscriptions to our communications platform.
+Subscription revenue is driven primarily by the number of paid hosts as well as purchases of additional products, including Zoom Rooms, Zoom Video Webinars, Zoom Phone, Zoom Events, and Hardware-as-a-Service ("HaaS") for rooms and phones.
+A host is any user of our communications platform who initiates a Zoom Meeting and invites one or more participants to join that meeting.
 We refer to hosts who subscribe to a paid Zoom Meeting plan as "paid hosts."
 We define a customer as a separate and distinct buying entity, which can be a single paid user or host or an organization of any size (including a distinct unit of an organization) that has multiple paid hosts.
 Our Basic offering is free and gives hosts access to Zoom Meetings with core features but with the limitation that meetings with more than two endpoints time-out at 40 minutes.
 Our paid offerings include our Pro, Business, Enterprise, Education, and Healthcare plans, which provide incremental features and functionality, such as different participant limits, administrative controls, and reporting.

 For Zoom Phone, plans include Zoom Phone Pro, which provides extension-to-extension calling or can be used with the Bring Your Own Carrier model wherein the customer connects Zoom Phone to an existing carrier.
 We also offer Regional Unlimited and Regional Metered calling plans in three specific markets (United States/Canada, United Kingdom/Ireland, and Australia/New Zealand).
-In addition, we introduced the Global Select plan in August 2020, which allows customers to select from local numbers and domestic calling in more than 40 countries and territories where Zoom has local public switched telephone network ("PSTN") coverage.
+In addition, we introduced the Global Select plan in August 2020, which allows customers to select from local numbers and domestic calling in more than 45 countries and territories where Zoom has local public switched telephone network ("PSTN") coverage.
 In addition, the Zoom United plan launched in December 2020 provides a single license for customers to purchase Zoom Phone, Meetings and chat capabilities as a bundled offering.

-Our revenue was \$956.2 million and \$328.2 million for the three months ended April 30, 2021 and 2020, respectively, representing a period-over-period growth rate of 191%.
-We had net income of \$227.5 million and \$27.1 million for the three months ended April 30, 2021 and 2020, respectively.
-Net cash provided by operating activities was \$533.3 million and \$259.0 million for the three months ended April 30, 2021 and 2020, respectively.
+Our revenue was \$1,050.8 million and \$777.2 million for the three months ended October 31, 2021 and 2020, respectively, representing period-over-period growth of 35%.
+We had net income of \$340.4 million and \$198.6 million for the three months ended October 31, 2021 and 2020, respectively.
+Our revenue was \$3,028.5 million and \$1,768.9 million for the nine months ended October 31, 2021 and 2020, respectively, representing period-over-period growth of 71%.
+We had net income of \$885.0 million and \$411.7 million for the nine months ended October 31, 2021 and 2020, respectively.
+Net cash provided by operating activities was \$1,395.9 million and \$1,071.8 million for the nine months ended October 31, 2021 and 2020, respectively.